 - Mostly they consist of two flagella; one lies longitudinally and the other transversely in between the wall plates

 These are freshwater organisms found in stagnant water.
-Consisting a protein-rich layer called pellicle which makes their body flexible.
+They consist of a protein-rich layer called pellicle which makes their body flexible.

-- They consist of two flagella, a short and another is long.
+- They consist of two flagella, one short and another long.

-- They are autotropic as well as heterotrophic, i.e. in the presence of sunlight they are photosynthetic and in the absence of sunlight, they behave like heterotrophs and predating on other smaller organisms.
+- They are autotropic as well as heterotrophic, i.e. in the presence of sunlight they are photosynthetic and in the absence of sunlight, they behave like heterotrophs and predate on other smaller organisms.

 - They contain pigment as Chlorophyll.

-- Euglena regarded as a connecting link between animals and plants.
+- Euglena is regarded as a connecting link between animals and plants.

 - Example: Euglena, Phacus, paranema.

 These are saprophytic protists.
-Grows and survive on dead and decaying organic materials.
+Grows to survive on dead and decaying organic materials.

 They can live as a single cell as well in colonies.
 Their aggregation is called Plasmodium.
-Differentiation of plasmodium in unfavorable conditions, they survive in any condition as it is extremely resistant and can survive for many years.
+Differentiation of plasmodium in unfavorable conditions.
+They can survive in any condition as it is extremely resistant and can survive for many years.
 They are of two types- acellular or plasmodial (Fuligo and physarum) and cellular (Dictyostelium and polysphondylium).

 They are heterotrophs and live as predators or parasites on other organisms.
 These are called primitive relatives of animals.
 Four major groups of protozoans-

-The marine protozoans having silica shells on their surface.
+The marine protozoans have silica shells on their surface.

 - Diseases caused by parasitic forms such as sleeping sickness.
 Example: Trypanosoma.

 - Ciliated protozoans: These are aquatic organisms.
-The active movement found in organisms because of the presence of thousands of cilia.
+Active movement is found in organisms because of the presence of thousands of cilia.